Drom & Inch GAA: Camogie

-All-Ireland Medal Winners in the club
+All-Ireland medal winners from the club

-On 18 August 2019, Séamus Callanan had the unique honor of captaining Tipperary Senior hurlers to the All Ireland Championship.
+On 18 August 2019, Séamus Callanan captained Tipperary Senior hurlers to the All Ireland Championship.
 This was Seamus's third All Ireland medal and first as captain.
 The first captain from Drom & Inch.
-Seamus also received his fourth GAA/GPA All Star Award and Hurler of the Year.
+Callanan also received his fourth GAA/GPA All Star Award and Hurler of the Year.
 Jamie Moloney was a member of the Tipperary extended panel.
 The following week, Tipperary defeated Cork in the first All Ireland U-20 final.
 Eoin Collins was sub-goalie for Tipperary for the championship.
-On 26 August 2018, Tipperary U-21 hurlers defeated Cork 3–13 to 1–16 in a pulsating All-Ireland final in Limerick.
-Despite losing to Cork in the Munster final, Tipp came through the back door defeating Galway in the semi final for another chance at playing Cork.
+On 26 August 2018, Tipperary U-21 hurlers defeated Cork 3–13 to 1–16 in the All-Ireland final in Limerick.
+Despite losing to Cork in the Munster final, Tipp came through the back door defeating Galway in the semi-final for another chance at playing Cork.
 Drom & Inch players Pauric Campion and Stevie Nolan were part of the first fifteen.
-Podge lined out at wing back and Stevie started at midfield scoring a superb goal in the second half.
+Campion lined out at wing back and Nolan started at midfield scoring a goal in the second half.